SimonHensel/LSTM-Facade-Completion/README.md

 * *train.sh* - Sarts training in shell.
 * *eval_all.sh* - Shell for multiple evaluations (uncomment wanted evaluations).

-For training a GPU with 24GB memory is recommendet.
+For training the RMD LSTM a GPU with 24GB memory and the hidden_size set to 2500 is recommendet.
 We used a Nvidia P6000 for the results presented in the paper.
+Other tests were performed on a Geforce 1080Ti with 11 GB Memory and the hidden_size set to 1250.

 Execute scripts from the main directory.
 For example: